 The standards cells are an initiative of the Belgian FPS Economy and have been created to better inform SMEs about the impact of standards on their companies as well as to promote the application of standards.

-Centexbel has created five standards cells to follow-up the evolution of standards and regulations and to inform the textile industry by means of publications, work groups and information sessions and by facilitating personal contacts between companies and experts.
+Centexbel has created five standards cells to follow-up the evolution of standards and regulations and to inform the textile and plastic converting industries by means of publications, work groups and information sessions and by facilitating personal contacts between companies and experts.

 The standards cell "Technical Textiles" assists the sub-sector of technical textiles.
 This sector includes geotextiles (applied in road construction works, hydraulic engineering, drainage, refuse dumps...), agrotextiles and construction textiles (tensile structures).
 Other application fields are the industry (e.g. filtration cloths), sports fields (artificial turf) or technical clothing (protection, special corporate clothing).
 The latter field also resorts under the clothing sector.